 Admission to membership shall be by a 3/4 positive vote of Active Members at the Annual Meeting, following recommendation by the Membership Committee.

 Adherence to the regulations of the Society, as specified in the By-laws, is mandatory for continued membership in good standing.

 ARTICLE III - OFFICERS

-The Officers of the Society shall consist of a President, a President-elect, a Secretary/Recorder, a Treasurer, and two Councilors-at-large.
-These six, together with the two available immediate past presidents, shall constitute the Executive Council.
+The Officers of the Society shall consist of a President, a President-elect, a Secretary/Recorder, a Treasurer, and three Councilors-at-large.
+These seven, together with the two available immediate past presidents, shall constitute the Executive Council.